 Milwaukee is currently in Phase 4.2 of the Moving Milwaukee Forward Safely plan.
-Changes to this order include:
+Restrictions in this order include:

 Learn more about the Moving Milwaukee Forward Safelty phased re-opening plan and gating criteria.

 - Restaurants and bars without a COVID-19 Safety Plan on file are limited to 25% capacity (as determined by the DNS).
 Restaurants and bars with approved COVID-19 Safety Plans may operate according to their plan.

 - Seating is required at all times except for entering, exiting, or using the restroom.

 - Milwaukee’s Active Streets outdoor dining can continue.

 - For gyms, retail stores, grocery stores, bakeries, and convenience stores, capacity is limited to 1 person per 30 square feet of floor space.

 - Indoor gatherings are limited to the lesser of 10 people, or 25% of the total occupancy of the location, or 1 person per 30 square feet of floor space.
 Seating is required.